pagkly/Zed/Investopedia/Investing/EBITDA.md

 [[[EBIT]]](https://www.investopedia.com/terms/e/[[EBIT]].asp) (**e**arnings **b**efore **i**nterest and **t**axes) is a company's net income before income tax expense and interest expense have been deducted. [[EBIT]] is used to analyze the performance of a company's core operations without tax expenses and the costs of the capital structure influencing profit.
 The following formula is used to calculate [[EBIT]]:

-EBIT\=Net Income+Interest Expense+Tax Expense\\textit{EBIT} = \\text{Net Income} + \\text{Interest Expense} + \\text{Tax Expense}
+[[EBIT]]\=Net Income+Interest Expense+Tax Expense\\textit{EBIT} = \\text{Net Income} + \\text{Interest Expense} + \\text{Tax Expense}

-Since net income includes the deductions of interest expense and tax expense, they need to be added back into net income to calculate EBIT.
-EBIT is often referred to as operating income since they both exclude taxes and interest expenses in their calculations.
-However, there are times when operating income can differ from EBIT.
+Since net income includes the deductions of interest expense and tax expense, they need to be added back into net income to calculate [[EBIT]]. [[EBIT]] is often referred to as operating income since they both exclude taxes and interest expenses in their calculations.
+However, there are times when operating income can differ from [[EBIT]].

-[Earnings before tax (EBT)](https://www.investopedia.com/terms/e/ebt.asp) reflects how much of an operating profit has been realized before accounting for taxes, while EBIT excludes both taxes and interest payments.
+[Earnings before tax (EBT)](https://www.investopedia.com/terms/e/ebt.asp) reflects how much of an operating profit has been realized before accounting for taxes, while [[EBIT]] excludes both taxes and interest payments.
 EBT is calculated by taking net income and adding taxes back in to calculate a company's profit.

 By removing [tax liabilities](https://www.investopedia.com/terms/t/taxliability.asp), investors can use EBT to evaluate a firm's operating performance after eliminating a variable outside of its control.
 In the United States, this is most useful for comparing companies that might have different state taxes or federal taxes.
-EBT and EBIT are similar to each other and are both variations of EBITDA.
+EBT and [[EBIT]] are similar to each other and are both variations of EBITDA.

 Since depreciation is not captured in EBITDA, it can lead to profit distortions for companies with a sizable amount of fixed assets and subsequently substantial depreciation expenses.
 The larger the depreciation expense, the more it will boost EBITDA.